iron-fish/ironfish/README.md

 1. To test the entire monorepo:
    1. Run `yarn test` at the root of the repository
-   1. Run `yarn test:slow` at the root of the repository to run slow tests
    1. Run `yarn test:coverage` at the root of the repository for tests and coverage
 1. To test a specific project
    1. Run `yarn test` at the root of the project